-> Restaurant Le Gabriel, La Reserve Paris Hotel and Spa – Paris
+Restaurant Le Gabriel – La Reserve Paris Hotel & Spa

-> “The gilded dining room of the two-Michelin-starred restaurant in a 19th-century mansion-turned-hotel makes an unforgettable impression.
+“The gilded dining room of the two-Michelin-starred restaurant in a 19th-century mansion-turned-hotel makes an unforgettable impression.
 And that’s before chef Jérôme Banctel brings his notable pedigree, Breton upbringing, and influences from his travels to the table with modern takes on French classics such as coriander-spiced artichoke heart and pigeon with cacao and buckwheat.”

-> Le Sirenuse Champagne Bar, Four Seasons Hotel The Surf Club – Miami Beach
+Le Siernuse Champagne Bar – Four Seasons Hotel, The Surf Club

-> “The lounge in the historic hotel’s original ballroom serves the largest selection of Champagne in the Miami area, plus grappas, liqueurs, and bubbly-infused cocktails, in handblown Venetian glasses.”
+“The lounge in the historic hotel’s original ballroom serves the largest selection of Champagne in the Miami area, plus grappas, liqueurs, and bubbly-infused cocktails, in handblown Venetian glasses.”

 “Miraval helped pioneer the modern spa resort and its flagship property in Tuscon, Arizona continues to lead the way.
 Guests choose from more than 100 workshops, classes, and activities that include cooking, private and group workouts, beekeeping, and even equine therapy.
 Healthy gourmet meals fuel guests’ paths to wellness, as do rituals including massages and acupuncture at the Life in Balance Spa.”